-standards for this grade span with only minor gaps.
-It is likely that any gaps in knowledge and skills Students performing at this level demonstrate the knowledge and skills as described in the content demonstrated by these students can be addressed by the classroom teacher during the course of classroom instruction.
+Students performing at this level demonstrate the knowledge and skills as described in the content standards for this grade span with only minor gaps.
+It is likely that any gaps in knowledge and skills demonstrated by these students can be addressed by the classroom teacher during the course of clastroom instruction.